zowe/docs-site/docs/user-guide/mvd-using.md

 2. Locate the application you want to pin.
 3. Right-click the on the application icon and select **Pin to taskbar**.

+### Switching the Zowe Desktop language
+Use the Zowe Desktop Settings to change the desktop language.
+After you restart Zowe, menus and other desktop text display in the specified language.
+The specified language also displays in any applications with translation files for that language.

+1. Click the Settings icon in the lower right corner.
+2. Click **Languages**.
+3. In the **Languages** dialog, click a language, and then click **Apply**.
+4. When you are prompted, restart the Zowe Desktop.

 ## Using Explorers within the Zowe Desktop
 The explorer server provides a sample web client that can be used to view and manipulate the Job Entry Subsystem (JES), data sets, z/OS UNIX System Services (USS), and System log.